Frequently asked questions about criminal intelligence legislation

 -

-Oversight of criminal intelligence collection in the administrative branch of the Ministry of the Interior would be the responsibility of the National Police Board and the police units carrying out intelligence collection.
+Oversight of criminal intelligence collection in the administrative branch of the Ministry of the Interior would be the responsibility of the National Police Board and the Director of the National Bureau of Investigation.
 The Ministry of the Interior would have to submit an annual report to the Parliamentary Ombudsman and the Intelligence Ombudsman on the use and oversight of criminal intelligence methods and their protection.

 -